Tyumenskaya oblastʹ segodnya

 Tyumenskaya oblast segodnya is a daily Russian socio-political tabloid.
-The area of distribution covers the territory of Tyumen region, Khanty-Mansi Autonomous Okrug, Yamalo-Nenets Autonomous Okrug.
+The area of distribution covers the territory of the Tyumen Region, Khanty-Mansi Autonomous Okrug and Yamalo-Nenets Autonomous Okrug.
 The newspaper is an official newspaper of the Government of the Tyumen Region.
 The newspaper publishes the official decrees, statements and documents of regional bodies.
 This includes the promulgation of newly approved laws.
 Regional government documents and legislative instruments come into force after their publication in the newspaper.

 Readership of the newspaper includes: authorities (regional, city, district, rural), employees of government agencies, top-managers of regional enterprise, customer officers, pensioners, housewives and students.

 Covered aspects: politics, economics, culture, agricultural sector, society, regional legislative documents, State procurement bulletins, tenders of the government and private companies.

 The newspaper takes one of the leading positions among regional socio-political subscription newspapers.
 The newspaper has authority with readers - the editorship of the tabloid receives more than 350 letters per month.
 The tabloid is known for its quickness of information layout: most part of the material is published immediately, at the next day after the event has been held.

 The newspaper contains more than 10 topical supplements.